 Calum Shepherd speaking consultancy posts

-I was lucky enough to attend the Turing Festival in Edinburgh on the 24th and 25th August 2013.
-Turing took place over a 2 day period towards the tail of the Edinburgh Festival, meaning the city was still in top form.
-The talks were diverse and interesting, with many speakers using technology as a foundation, as opposed to being the subject itself.
-This made the festival feel more dynamic, interesting and engaging than your run of the mill event.
+I was fortunate enough to attend the Turing Festival in Edinburgh on the 24th and 25th of August, 2013.
+The festival took place over two days, towards the tail end of the Edinburgh Festival, meaning the city was still buzzing with energy.
+The talks were diverse and captivating, with many speakers using technology as a foundation, rather than the subject itself.
+This approach made the festival feel more dynamic, engaging, and thought-provoking than your typical event.

 Social reviews don’t make that much sense, says Mike Hearn of Google.
 Lots of spam and strangers #turingfest — Andrew Girdwood (@AndrewGirdwood) - August 23, 2013